dheles/ansible-library/apache-example/README.md

 # apache example
 illustrates the translation of shell scripts into Ansible playbooks.

-from Guy Geerling's [Ansible for DevOps](http://ansiblefordevops.com/), with some additional monkeying about by myself.
+from Jeff Geerling's [Ansible for DevOps](http://ansiblefordevops.com/), with some additional monkeying about by myself.